home-assistant/home-assistant.io/source/_integrations/osoenergy.markdown

 - Heater Mode for water heaters.
   - Indication of the current heater mode on the device.
 - Optimization Mode for water heaters.
-  - Indication of the way heating is managed by the device according to external factors, e.g. electricity prices.
+  - Indication of the way heating is managed by the device according to external factors.
+For example, electricity prices.
 - Power load (kW) for water heaters.
   - Indication of the current power load of the water heater - how much energy is currently drawn out of the electricity grid.
 - Tapping capacity (kWh) for water heaters.